mitsuhiko/minijinja/minijinja-cli/README.md

 * `json5`: enables JSON5 support (instead of JSON)
 * `querystring`: enables querystring support
 * `datetime`: enables the date and time filters and `now()` function
+* `completions`: enables the generation of completions

+Additionally if the `ASSET_OUT_DIR` environment variable is set during compilation manpage (and optionally completions) are generated into that folder.

 ## Sponsor